-- 1. In May 2017, the BLM conducted an aerial survey of the Twin Peaks HMA of 2,565 wild horses and 462 burros.
-There was an estimated 1,087 horses and 346 burros in excess of the AML upper limit (and 2,117 horses and 388 burros in excess of the AML lower limit).
-This estimate does not include the 2018 and later foal crops. - 2.
+- 1. In June 2019, the BLM conducted an aerial survey of the Twin Peaks HMA and counted 2,338 wild horses, 520 burros, and 39 mules.
+There are at least 1,579 horses and 403 burros in excess of the AML upper limit (and 1,889 horses and 447 burros in excess of the AML lower limit). - 2.
 Wild horses and burros are using more than five times their allocated forage based on AUMs allocated by the upper limit AML (see Table 1-1). - 3.
 Riparian functional assessments completed between 2010 and 2018 document severe utilization of forage within riparian and wetland habitats and extensive trampling and trailing damage by wild horses and burros. - 4.
 Cultural resource surveys completed between 2008 and 2018 indicate that the wild horse and burro overpopulation is contributing to heavy trampling damage of cultural resource sites and artifacts from the animals. - 5.
-Land health evaluations and determinations completed between 2004 and 2018 indicate that the wild horse and burro overpopulation is contributing to the following standard(s) not being met: Riparian/Wetland.
+Land health evaluations and determinations completed between 2000 and 2018 indicate that the wild horse and burro overpopulation is contributing to the following standard(s) not being met: Riparian/Wetland. - 6.
+Three successive years of nuisance burro requests to remove animals damaging private property.